annmcnamara/sql-challenge/README.md

 1. The SQL database was imported the into Pandas using SQLAlchemy to create and connect an engine.

    ```sql
    from sqlalchemy import create_engine
    engine = create_engine('postgresql://localhost:5432/<your_db_name>')
    connection = engine.connect()
    ```

-* If using a password, do not upload your password to your GitHub repository.
-See [https://www.youtube.com/watch?v=2uaTPmNvH0I](https://www.youtube.com/watch?v=2uaTPmNvH0I) and [https://martin-thoma.com/configuration-files-in-python/](https://martin-thoma.com/configuration-files-in-python/) for more information.

 2. Create a histogram to visualize the most common salary ranges for employees.
 ##### HISTOGRAM SHOWING SALARY RANGES